 Siyu’s impressive skills on the Erhu earned her the rare honour of performing as a soloist in the erhu concerto, The Brave Spirits of the Snow Mountains, accompanied by the Singapore Chinese Orchestra (SCO) in 2016.
 She was also invited to attend masterclasses with Professor Zhao Han Yang and Professor Liu Chang Fu at the Central Conservatory of Music in China.

-In 2014, Siyu participated in the inaugural Los Angeles International Chinese Music Competition semi-finals in China and was awarded second prize.
-She went on to win the Gold medal in the finals held in the USA.
-Siyu was also invited by renowned Erhu master, Professor Zhao Han Yang of the China Central Conservatory of Music in Los Angeles to perform two traditional erhu classic works, Racing Horses and The Flower.
+But Siyu’s talents have also been recognised internationally.
+She participated in the inaugural Los Angeles International Chinese Music Competition in 2014, taking home second prize in the semi-finals in China and going on to win the Gold medal in the finals held in the USA.
+Siyu was even invited by renowned Erhu master Professor Zhao Han Yang to perform two traditional erhu classics, Racing Horses and The Flower, in Los Angeles.

 In 2020, Siyu returned to the Singapore National Chinese Music Competition and was awarded the Audience Choice Award for the Grand Category.
 With such an impressive list of accomplishments, it’s clear that Siyu is a talented and dedicated musician.